cosmic-explorer/ce-it-infrastructure/roster/doc/README.md

 COmanage will trigger the GitHub OAuth2 flow.
-Sign in and authorize the client to administer to the [cosmic-explorer](https://github.com/cosmic-explorer/) organiztaion.
+Sign in and authorize the client to administer to the [cosmic-explorer](https://github.com/cosmic-explorer/) organization.
 Once the flow directs you back to COmanage, configuration is complete.

 ## DCC Provisioner